-One of the best ways to collect new subscribers is to direct them to a landing page that includes a signup form.
-Unlike a website, which normally contains lots of distractions, a landing page focuses your visitors’ attention to the clear-cut value you are offering and encourages them to act on the spot.
+One of the best ways to generate leads is to direct them to a landing page that contains a signup form.
+Unlike your website’s homepage, which sets the stage for your entire business, a landing page focuses your potential customers' attention on one clear-cut objective and encourages them to act on the spot.

 Why we dig this landing page: “It’s bright, straight to the point and the CTA button is the first thing you’ll notice.
 Simplicity at its best!”